karatelabs/karate/.github/CONTRIBUTING.md

 Welcome to your first contribution! :heart:

-First of all, thanks for thinking of contributing to this project. :smile:
+Thanks for thinking of contributing to this project. :smile:

 - Before sending a Pull Request, please make sure that you have had a discussion with the project admins.
     - If a relevant issue already exists, discuss on the issue and make sure that the admins are okay with your approach